BulgariaDestinationsPlaces

 Bachkovo Monastery

 The monastery has several churches and chapels, but the centerpiece is the Church of St John the Precursor, which dates back to 1604.
-Inside, you will find some beautiful frescoes depicting Old and New Testament scenes.
+You will find some beautiful frescoes depicting Old and New Testament scenes.
 Outside are other buildings, including a library containing many priceless manuscripts and icons dating back centuries.

 Aladzha Monastery